luiggidev/mindfulness-bell/README.md

 ## Todo
 - Separate each CSS into each component file name
 - Use Tailwind CSS ?
-- Add Typescript support and refactor
+- Add Typescript support and refactor to be used with ReactJS
 - Deactivate bell if advanced options are enabled ( For future date to be set correctly )
 - After that is tested for the basic example start incorporating the advanced features
 - Add round progress bar: